cosmos/sdk-tutorials/nameservice/tutorial/20-build-run.md

 ## Building the `nameservice` application

 This repo contains a complete `nameservice` application, scaffolded with starport.
-You should be able to run the application using `starport serve` in the home directory:
+You should be able to run the application using `starport chain serve` in the home directory:

 ```
-$ starport serve
+$ starport chain serve

 📦 Installing dependencies...
 🛠️  Building the app...